Quick Take

 - Sea basses come in a vast range of sizes, from 1.5 inches in length to eight feet ten inches.
 They can also grow up to 880 pounds.

-- Sea basses are food fish and are described as having a delicious taste, firm yet tender texture, and flakes into tiny pieces when broken.
-It is predominantly eaten in Asian countries such as China.
+- Sea basses are food fish and are described as having a delicious taste, firm yet tender texture, and flaking into tiny pieces when broken.
+Sea bass is popular in Asian countries such as China, as well as in Europe and the Mediterranean region.
 They are usually steamed, broiled, boiled, roasted, and fried.

-- A lot of sea bass species are known for their colorful scale patterns and their skin is ornamental even in food preparation.
+- Many sea bass species are known for their colorful scale patterns, and their skin is ornamental even in food preparation.

-A widely used name for a variety of fishes, some sea bass species may not even be true sea basses.
-Sea basses belong to the family, Serranidae, which consists of sea basses and grouper fish as well.
-The name Serranidae is derived from the Latin word serranus which means “derived from saw” or “saw fish.”
+A widely used name for a variety of fish, some sea bass species may not even be true sea basses.
+Sea basses belong to the family Serranidae, which consists of sea basses and grouper fish as well.
+The name Serranidae is derived from the Latin word serranus, which means “derived from saw” or “saw fish.”

 The Serranidae family contains 70 genera and 577 species of fish.
-As there is a lot of debate about the sea bass family, some authorities put the number of species at around 450 and genera at 65.
-Taxonomists seek to split the Serranidae family into two suggested families named Epinephilidae and Anthiadidae, which are currently sea bass subfamilies.
+As there is a lot of debate about the sea bass family, some authorities put the number of species at around 450 and the number of genera at 65.
+Taxonomists seek to split the Serranidae family into two suggested families named Epinephelidae and Anthiadidae, which are currently sea bass subfamilies.

 This family belongs to the order Perciformes, also called Acanthopteri, which consists of ray-finned fish and houses almost half of all bony fishes.